Friday, February 14, 2025

 We opportunistically wolfed down grilled hotdogs gifted by sympathetic trailhead car campers, and giving in to our fatigue slept on dirt in the Downy Creek campground and were glad of it, now warmer again.
 The next morning, we toasted our sock-clad feet by our campfire as we waited for our ride out.
 Although we had flirted with a frozen world and encountered the face of death, we had fortunately survived.
 Breathing the fresh air of life had never felt so good.

-Author’s Note: This story appears in ‘Banquet of the Infinite,’ a memoir of my adventures in the mountains and outdoor business in the ‘70s.
+Author’s Note: A longer version of this story, a chapter titled 'It'll Burn Off,' appears in ‘Banquet of the Infinite,’ a memoir of my adventures in the mountains and outdoor business in the ‘70s.
 Available as an illustrated eBook at Amazon Kindle Press, Barnes & Noble Press, and Kobo Books.
 Although the book has many vintage photos, this story contains some that are not in the book.

 Thursday, June 27, 2024